toddowskii/toddowskii/README.md

 ## Hi, I'm Maks 👋

-🏫 High school student, tech enthusiast, and founder of BeBusy — a platform designed to help teens showcase their skills, offer services, and find real opportunities.
+🏫 High school student, tech enthusiast, and founder of BeBusy — a social platform for teen entrepreneurs.

 💻 I focus on building scalable web solutions, automating workflows, and creating content around tech, productivity, and entrepreneurship.